+But it is the enchantedness of the Champagne Valley that draws visitors away from city stressors to escape to a place of rare beauty that manages to remain almost entirely unaffected by development.
 The town of Winterton marks the entrance to Champagne Valley, which is said to have received its name from the first climberís need to celebrate at the peak with a bottle of champagne, only to drop it before he could commemorate his notable achievement.

 Champagne Valley is renowned for the number of activities available to visitors here.
 One can hike, horse ride, river raft, quad bike, mountain bike, abseil, glide, fish, and there are a number of golf courses from which to choose.

 There are a few areas of local interest too, including the Anglo / Boer War battlefield sites of Spioenkop, and Winston Churchillís capture and ambush site - all this only two hours from Durban and three-and-a-half hours from Johannesburg.